Aliases for PTHLH Gene

 GeneCards Summary for PTHLH Gene

 PTHLH (Parathyroid Hormone Like Hormone) is a Protein Coding gene.
 Diseases associated with PTHLH include Brachydactyly, Type E2 and Brachydactyly, Type E1.
-Among its related pathways are Parathyroid hormone synthesis, secretion and action and Regulation of Apoptosis by Parathyroid Hormone-related Protein.
+Among its related pathways are Signaling by GPCR and Signaling events mediated by the Hedgehog family.
 Gene Ontology (GO) annotations related to this gene include hormone activity and peptide hormone receptor binding.

 UniProtKB/Swiss-Prot Summary for PTHLH Gene